Singapore’s foremost tourist landmark is a casino. Yet, a student is punished with school caning on the thighs for bringing poker cards to school.

 “One of our students was counselled …”

-Having said that, there is no “discipline” when the methods used to instill it are way out of proportion, or have no correspondence with the larger world around us.
-There is certainly no discipline when meaningless euphemisms are used to explain such methods.
+Having said that, there is no “discipline” when the methods used to encourage it are way out of proportion or have no sensible correspondence with the world at large.
+There is certainly no discipline when meaningless euphemisms are used to justify such methods.

 Again, seriously?
 I wonder whether the school and that vice principal realise a lot of the world’s ongoing conflicts stem from punishments not befitting crimes.

-A situation which is further made confounding by the fact that poker cards aren’t exactly contraband in Singapore.
+A situation that is further made confounding by the fact that poker cards aren’t exactly contraband in Singapore.
 (Legally, chewing gum is more heinous) While the Singapore government would never be caught saying it, does Singapore not glorify and celebrate gambling i.e. the main thing poker cards are made for?

-Doesn’t make sense, does it, even if the kid had been explicitly warned not to.
+Doesn’t make sense, does it?
 Call me stupid, but I do not see any coherence here.
 I simply don’t.

 I agree.
 Personally, I dislike casinos too.
-To share, I have never stepped into either one in Singapore.
+To share, I have never stepped into any of the two in Singapore.

 Which is a difficult thing to appreciate.
-I’m not sure whether I even phrased it properly in the above para.
+I’m not even sure whether I phrased it properly in the above para.
 What I do know is, caning a student that way for poker cards is not going to help anyone understand.
-Not in a country earning revenue from poker cards.
+Not in a country still earning revenue from poker cards.
 At the end of the day, I suspect the most bewildered one here would be the boy himself.
 In the worst scenario, he might even end up despising the hypocrisy of it, and loathe Singaporean society forever.

 I also hope Singaporean teachers do not rush to justify the school caning with stories and tales of how terrible children are nowadays.
-For those who have not taught this boy, doing so would be to inflict one’s own career frustrations onto a stranger, which IMO could be the real cane-able offence.
-For those who have taught the boy, well, doesn’t explain why once of age, our casinos would be swooning after him, not charging after him with rattan rods.
-It also doesn’t help anyone to learn or understand what exactly the values in this country are.
-In some ways, it might also make future adults vengeful and vehement too.
+For those who have not taught this boy, doing so is akin to inflicting one’s own career frustrations onto a stranger, which IMO is the real cane-able offence.